the house version of the bill:

 On July 13, 2017, the House Appropriations Committee took up the bill.
 108 national organizations signed onto a letter telling members of the committee to oppose the inclusion of this language in the appropriations bill.
 Representative Debbie Wasserman Schultz (D-FL) and co-sponsor Barbara Lee (D-CA) offered an amendment to strip the provision.
 Despite having bipartisan support, the measure failed with a vote of 24-28.
 The bill, including Section 116, was later approved by and passed the full committee, and was then included in the omnibus spending bill that passed the House.

-The Senate version of the bill does not contain language affecting the Johnson Amendment.
+The Senate version of the bill did not contain language affecting the Johnson Amendment.

 The Committee Vote: